You can schedule a medication abortion appointment online or by calling 1-877-200-PPIL.

 - Safe and effective

-- Planned Parenthood of Illinois (PPIL) provides the abortion pill up to 10 weeks as part of our abortion care services at five health centers in the Chicago area and central Illinois:
+Planned Parenthood of Illinois (PPIL) provides the abortion pill up to 11 weeks at all 17 health centers in the Chicago area and Central Illinois.

-- Patients will take mifepristone (the abortion pill) at PPIL and receive misoprostol to take at home the next day.
-Most women will have a complete abortion within 4–24 hours of using misoprostol in the privacy of their home.
+- Patients will take mifepristone (the abortion pill) at PPIL and receive misoprostol to take at home any time within 48 hours.
+Most people will have a complete abortion within 4–24 hours of using misoprostol but some bleeding and cramping may persist for a few days to weeks.

 - Patients will be given post-abortion self care, medications and a birth control method.
 Any complications experienced during or after an abortion procedure must be reported to PPIL immediately.
 For your convenience, PPIL is available by phone 24 hours a day.

 - A follow-up appointment is required two weeks after taking the abortion pill.
-The appointment will consist of a pelvic exam or ultrasound, birth control consultation and breast exam/Pat test upon request.
+The appointment will consist of an ultrasound or blood draw and birth control consultation.

 What Is the Abortion Pill?

 The abortion pill is a medicine that ends an early pregnancy.
-In general, it can be used up to 70 days—10 weeks—after the first day of a woman's last period.
-Women who need an abortion and are more than 10 weeks pregnant can have an in-clinic abortion.
+In general, it can be used up to 77 days—11 weeks—after the first day of a person's last period.
+People who need an abortion and are more than 11 weeks pregnant can have an in-clinic abortion.

 The name for "the abortion pill" is mifepristone.
 It was called RU-486 when it was being developed.